ngkahhoo/odin-recipes/README.md

 A mini project.
-Part of an assignment from The Odin Project.
+Set up a main page with list of different food items which redirects to their respective recipe page.